grate-driver/grate/Shader-Linking.md

 |     18 | VEC4.z triangle interpolation disable |
 |     19 | VEC4.w triangle interpolation disable |

 Disabling triangle interpolation picks the value from the third vertex in if drawing triangles.
+This is what we want for triangle strips and triangle fans, but not normal triangles.
+Which means we'll probably need to use the "constant across length"-flag in that case.

 In addition to this, something is going on at offset 0xe20 and upwards: